There are really two steps in the creation of a polished cover letter.

 The first happens now.
 You want to make sure that all the things that should be included are, and that all the things that shouldn’t, aren’t.

 On the fence about sending a cover letter?
-Read Are Cover Letters a Waste of Time?
+Read more: Are Cover Letters Necessary?

 Essential Components of a Successful Cover Letter